Is Fruit Bad for You?

 Blackberries are very high in vitamin C, and there are signs that they also boost brain health.

 Blueberries are one of the highest antioxidant fruits, and have evidence based benefits for your cells, cholesterol, and cardiovascular system.
+You'll find the same is true of many, many other berries!

 Though watermelon is higher on the glycemic index, its low carbohydrate value and exceptionally high nutrients + water content makes it an excellent staple in your diet.